adam10603/mbr_snake/README.md

 Building this project **specifically requires GCC on Linux**.
 Your mileage may vary depending on your GCC version though, since a different version may produce a slightly oversized binary.
 For reference, I used **GCC 9.3**.

-1. Make sure you have `libc6-dev-i386` or your distro's equivalent 32-bit dev library.
+1. Make sure `libc6-dev-i386` or your distro's equivalent 32-bit dev library is installed.
 [See this post](https://stackoverflow.com/a/7412698/3606363) for more info.

 2. Use `make` for the initial build.
 This creates one file in the `bin` directory: